Privacy Policy

 8.2 Requests by email

-If you want to remove or correct a specific piece of data rather than delete everything, write to privacy@fluxer.app from the address associated with your Fluxer account.
-Tell us clearly what you want us to do, and we may ask for more information to verify your identity.
+To remove or correct a specific piece of data rather than delete everything, write to privacy@fluxer.app from the address associated with your Fluxer account, telling us clearly what you want us to do.
+We may ask for more information to verify your identity.
+If you want a copy of your data before deleting messages or your account, request an export first and wait for it to complete.

 9. Security

 Technical and organisational measures protect your personal data against accidental or unlawful destruction, loss, alteration, disclosure, and unauthorised access.
+Current measures include:

-- standard encryption for data in transit (TLS)
+• standard encryption for data in transit (TLS)

-- strong encryption for data at rest on our servers and backups
+• strong encryption for data at rest on our servers and backups

-- professionally managed data centres with physical security
+• professionally managed data centres with physical security

-- security updates, patch management, and infrastructure hardening
+• security updates, patch management, and infrastructure hardening

-- rate limiting and protections against abuse and attacks
+• rate limiting and protections against abuse and attacks

-- access controls restricting user data to authorised staff with a demonstrated need
+• access controls restricting user data to authorised staff with a demonstrated need

-- regular encrypted backups for disaster recovery
+• regular encrypted backups for disaster recovery

-- audit logging of access to user data
+• audit logging of access to user data

 A note on encryption.
 Nothing on Fluxer is currently end-to-end encrypted.
-Your data is encrypted in transit between your device and our servers, and encrypted at rest on our servers and backups.
-Because the service relies on server-side processing to function, message content is technically accessible to our systems while it is being handled.
+Your data is encrypted in transit between your device and our servers, and at rest on our servers and backups, but because the service relies on server-side processing to function, message content is technically accessible to our systems while it is being handled.
+The same holds for real-time voice and video, which runs on Vultr across multiple regions (Section 6.1) with traffic encrypted in transit.
+In plain terms, you are trusting Fluxer and our hosting provider to protect that traffic.

 Responsible disclosure.
 Security vulnerabilities can be reported through our Security bug bounty page.
 Responsible disclosure is appreciated and may be acknowledged publicly with your consent.